cgotelli/Metashape4Flumes/README.md

 ## Setup

-Before start, it is necessary to install all the necessary software and packages:
+Before start, you have to install all the necessary software and packages:

 **Python:** You need Python (any version between 3.5 and 3.8[^1]).
 [Anaconda distribution](https://www.anaconda.com/distribution/) is recommended because it includes all the required libraries.
 When installing, if asked whether the installer should initialize Anaconda3, say "yes".
 Anaconda must be initialized upon install such that `python` can be called from the command line.
 A way to check is to simply enter `python` at your command prompt (CMD) and see if the resulting header info includes Anaconda and Python 3.
 If it doesn't, you may still need to initialize your Conda install.